 Why We Are Here

-The Value-Added Sustainable Development Center helps community-owned businesses start up and grow, especially businesses in groceries, agriculture, local foods, and renewable energy.
+The Value-Added Sustainable Development Center helps community-owned businesses start up and grow, especially businesses in groceries, agriculture, and local foods.
 A particular focus is on the rejuvenation of small-town grocery stores which are having to adjust to rapidly changing market conditions.

 If your small-town grocery store is facing challenges, you are in the right place.
 If your town has lost its grocery store, we can provide a roadmap to a new community-owned store.
 If your group wants to start a food cooperative to provide local, organic produce to the community, we can help you get started.
 If your community is interested in new options for community solar under recent Illinois legislation, then we are here to help.
 If housing is a concern in your community, we can help with a housing assessment.